THE BODY

 They would be the general spiritual authority over the church family, but not like a board of directors.
 In my view, there is no such thing as a singular church CEO.
 The five-fold ministries are not some sort of super believers.
 I don’t want them to be on a pedestal.

 All of them ought to be present in the church.
 That is, we cannot have a pastor and evangelist and call it good.
-We should cultivate and embrace all the offices of the five-fold ministry for C3.
+We should cultivate and embrace all the offices of the five-fold ministry for our church.
 This is not to say we should be completely autonomous, of course.
 We all have benefited and should continue to benefit from people and ministries outside our church, whether it be podcasts, the books we read, guest speakers, or going to a conference.
 That’s all good.
 What I am saying is that we are digging our own well, and we need it to be deep enough to have sufficient water that all of us might drink.
 We need to tap into and develop what Father has provided for us right here.

 Take a look around.
 There is a lot of untapped potential right in this room.
 Some of us might not even know what Father has placed within us.
 We as a church family need to cultivate and provide space for all the people to pursue what Father has called us to.
 That’s what Paul is talking about: